- Racial Justice

 M.A., Sociology, The New School for Social Research, 2020

 From experiences ranging from AmeriCorps to the United Nations, Steven focuses heavily on individual perception of agency and how it interacts with the growing state of domination.
-As such, topics related to International Relations, Political Science, Theology, and Philosophy are of interest to him.
-As a student of History and Sociology, he also has always been interested in religious practices and the subjective aspect of belief.
+He also has always been interested in religious practices and the subjective aspect of belief.
 He has conducted many historical, discursive, interview, and ethnographic studies to get at these beliefs- varying from Middle Age Papal Hegemony, Wampanoag powwows, and AI chatbots to modern day prison chaplaincy.

-With this background, Steven is looking forward to continuing this research into belief with a focus on the schisms within the Church of Satan.
+With this background, Steven is looking forward to continuing his research into the intersections of belief, Political Sociology, New Religious Movements, Political Economy, and democratic pluralism.
 Upon graduation from Baylor, Steven aspires to attain a research, teaching, or policy role to expand his knowledge further.